 We hope that "fun ideas" will be contributed by all residents.
 Preserving & improving (indeed influencing) what we value within & around Round Hill will continue to provide a challenge.
 The public realm will not go away!
 The completion of The Level (and soon The Open Market) will probably improve it.
 Further development in & around London Road / Baker Street / Providence Place will provide interest as well as further change.

-Our 2012 Annual General Meeting took place on Thursday 20th September at Salvation Army, Park Crescent [MAP]
+Our 2012 Annual General Meeting took place at Salvation Army, Park Crescent [MAP]

 Election of Committee